Weather Studies: Introduction to Atmospheric Science

 - Expansive collection of full-color photographs and line art

-The Weather Studies textbook, offered as an ebook with a print on demand option, includes 15 chapters exploring the atmosphere from an Earth-system perspective.
-In the sixth edition, AMS updated the science and case studies and added new photographs and line drawings.
+The Weather Studies textbook, offered as a digital book with a print on demand option, includes 15 chapters exploring the atmosphere from an Earth-system perspective.
+In the seventh edition, AMS updated the science and case studies and added new photographs and line drawings.

-The Weather Studies textbook may be used in conjuction with the Investigations Manual and RealTime Weather Portal or by itself.
-If you are a faculty member interested in using the Weather Studies materials in a current or future course offering, you may request an examination copy of the digital Textbook and Manual, which includes guest access to the RealTime Weather Portal.
+The Weather Studies textbook may be used in conjunction with the Investigations Manual and RealTime Weather Portal or by itself.
+If you are a faculty member interested in using the Weather Studies materials in a current or future course offering, you may request an examination copy of the digital Textbook, Manual, and RealTime Weather Portal.

 Orders for the Weather Studies textbook and/or other course materials can be placed through your college bookstore.
 Go to the Order Class Materials page for details.
 Students can also place orders directly through the AMSEDU Bookstore.